By submitting an application to Tartu College (TC), you agree with all the terms of the occupancy conditions at TC.

 c) All computers must have current virus protection

-71. TC reserves the right to carry out maintenance work for any internet/Wi-Fi equipment and infrastructure which may require connection interruptions.
-TC will inform residents about any maintenance work minimum of 24 hours prior (except emergency situations).
+89. TC reserves the right to carry out maintenance work for any internet/Wi-Fi equipment and infrastructure which may require connection interruptions.
+TC will inform Residents about any maintenance work minimum of 24 hours prior (except emergency situations).

 Disruptive behaviour

-• Smoking or vaping inside the building – anywhere, including in stairwells, hallways, bedrooms, or any common space in the building
+• Smoking or vaping inside the building – anywhere, including in stairwells, hallways, Rooms, or any Common Areas in the building

-• Threatening other students, management/staff or guests with violent behaviour – physical or verbal
+• Threatening other Residents, Management/Staff, or Guests with violent behaviour – physical or verbal

 • Destroying Tartu College property